pph-collective/signal-app/scripts/README.md

    ```
    npm run dev
    ```
    And then the project should be running on a local server!
+You can `ctrl + click` the link in the terminal.
 9. To stop the server press `ctrl + c` instead of the terminal

 ## Set up for running the admin scripts